jriosdev/iOSDropDown/README.md

 - `selectedRowColor` : Color of selected Row item in DropDown Default value is `.cyan`
 - `rowBackgroundColor` : Color of  DropDown Default value is `.white`
 - `listHeight`: The maximum Height of of List.
 Default value is `150 `
 - `rowHeight`: The  Height of of List in the List.
-Default value is `50`
+Default value is  ` value of TextField`
+- `Alingment and Fonts are same as TextField You Can change it`

 ## Note :
     If you are using Multiple Drop Downs in a Single ViewController, Must Kept reverse order on StoryBoard or addSubview()  to avoid Overlaying
 ## Author

 Jishnu Raj T, jriosdev@gmail.com